Conference Rules

 Section 6 – Equipment/Dug-out

 Any live ball that becomes lodged inside the bucket will be treated as a ball that has gone out of play.
-Any live ball hitting the bucket or its contents, but not remaining in the bucket will be treated as a live ball.
+Any live ball hitting the bucket or its contents but not remaining in the bucket will be treated as a live ball.

 BATS: Any illegal bat used during an at-bat will result in the ejection of the player using the illegal bat.
 The player is also subject to suspension.
 The manager turning the bats in for inspection may also face consequences.
-Any person found to add, remove or exchange a bat from teams’ bat bucket can be suspended up to 1 year.
+Any person found to add, remove or exchange a bat from teams’ bat bucket can be suspended for up to 1 year.

 GLOVES: Pitchers, Catchers and First Basemen may wear a glove or mitt of any size; all other players are restricted to a finger type glove with the space between the thumb and forefinger not exceedingly more than 4-1/2 inches at the top.
-The webbing shall not be constructed to form any type net or tray.
+The webbing shall not be constructed to form any type of net or tray.

 PROTECTIVE GEAR: As a general rule, USSSA continues its long-standing policy of permitting players to determine the use of protective equipment when they deem appropriate.